Bedham: History

 In 1460 Bedham was home to William Hibberden, one of the members of parliament for Midhurst.

 An agreement of 1769 between the owner of the manor, William Mitford of Pitshill at Tillington, and the tenants provided for the enclosure of common land to create woodland managed as coppice, although the areas involved are not specified.

 In 1981 the Royal Logistic Corps considered the area for practising helicopter insertions of freight due to the hilly wooded nature of the area.
 The area was however dropped at the 7th of 10 stages of evaluation of areas across the U.K.

-School
+Church and School

-The small schoolhouse was built by local landowners and the Church of England to provide elementary education for children from the hamlet and surrounding area.
+An ecclesiastical building, serving as both church and schoolhouse, St Michaels and All Angels Anglican Church was built in 1880 by William Townley Mitford MP and the Church of England to provide elementary education for children from the hamlet and surrounding area.
 Built in the style of a chapel it doubled up as the church on Sundays.
 The single room was divided by a curtain for infants and senior classes.
 At the end of the school week the chairs were turned to face the east and ink pots removed from the desks.
 In the 1930s services would be held there once or twice a month by the Rector of Fittleworth, with one of the local ladies playing the harmonium.
+The church finally closed in 1959 and is now a ruin.